StephenC45/MATH2400-algorithms/README.md

 5. Compile all files by typing ```make```.
 6. Run the program using ```./2400``` and enjoy.

-# Instructions (Windows)
+# Instructions (Windows, No C++ Compiler Installed)
-1. If you haven't already, install TDM-GCC here: https://jmeubank.github.io/tdm-gcc/
+1. If you haven't already, install a C++ compiler (this guide uses TDM-GCC) here: https://jmeubank.github.io/tdm-gcc/
 2. Clone this repository.
 3. Open PowerShell and change into the repository.
 4. Compile all files using one of the compilation commands below.